Parikshithpari/Real-Time-Ride-Matching-System/README.md

 ## 📌 Future Enhancements

-- Intelligent driver ranking based on distance and rating
-- Redis-based driver availability caching
-- Email/SMS notifications via Kafka consumers
+### 🚗 Driver Intelligence & Optimization
+- Implement a smart driver-matching algorithm that ranks drivers based on real-time distance, availability, historical acceptance rate, and user ratings
+- Integrate Redis for ultra-fast caching of driver availability and location data to reduce DB load and accelerate response time

+### 📣 Communication & User Experience
+- Enable asynchronous Email and SMS notifications using Kafka consumers to notify users and drivers about booking updates, cancellations, and ride status changes
-- WebSocket integration for live updates to frontend clients
+- Introduce WebSocket-based real-time communication to push live ride updates (e.g., driver ETA, status transitions) directly to connected frontend clients for an Uber-like experience